đź“– REAL RECOVERY STORIES

 • Community leadership: How recovery can lead to helping others

-Case Study 3: David’s Multi-Platform AI Addiction and Professional Impact
+Case Study 3: David’s Multi-Platform AI Addiction

 Background: David, a 40-year-old web developer from Michigan, represents the older demographic affected by AI addiction.
 His story demonstrates how AI dependency can devastate professional life and marriage.